lithekod/site-v2/website/pages/aoc_en.md

 # Advent of Code

-Join our [leaderboard](https://adventofcode.com/2021/leaderboard)!
-The join code is <b style="font-family: monospace; font-size: 1.3em;">272152-8e06bd96</b>.
-Note that we have a new code this year so we can see who has joined the contest.

 Every december something amazing happens.
 Programmers voluntarily wake up at 6.00am and solve small cozy problems in Advent of Code.
 Christmas is about giving gifts, that is why LiTHe kod is donating 20 sek for every solved problem.
-10 SEK to
-<b>INSERT NON-PROFIT HERE</b>

-and 10 SEK to Advent of Code itself.
+10 SEK to WHO's COVID-19 Solidarity Response Fund and 10 SEK to Advent of Code itself.
 There will also be a small kick-off on the meetup on November 30th.
 See you there!

+How to join our leaderboard and competition:

+1. Create a user on [adventofcode.com](https://adventofcode.com/2021/auth/login).
+If you log in with a Github account you can even showcase your nice solutions.
+2. Join our leaderboard by entering the code <b style="font-family: monospace;
+   font-size: 1.3em;">272152-8e06bd96</b> on [the leaderboard page](https://adventofcode.com/2021/leaderboard/private).
+Note that we have a new code this year so we can see who has joined the contest.

+Advent of Code is a global advent calendar created by Eric Wastl.
+The problems start quite easy and get more and more difficult the closer they get to Christmas.
+We at LiTHe kod have created a private leaderboard which unlike the global leaderboard only contains students at LiU and other friends of LiTHe kod.
+(The global leaderboard is practically filled to the brim with professional competitive programmers.)

 In addition to our Advent of Code leaderboard, we also arrange our own competition.
 We use a sorting that's a little different to the one on Advent of